Use cases for RonDB#

 On top of HopsFS runs Hudi, Hudi implements complex query logic that makes it possible to do massive data analysis.

-RonDB is an integral part of the Feature Store in Hopsworks, Hopsworks is the management framework to manage AI applications developed by Logical Clocks.
+RonDB is an integral part of the Feature Store in Hopsworks, Hopsworks is the management framework to manage AI applications developed by the company Hopsworks AB.
 The feature store has two parts, the offline feature store that can be used to train machine learning models.
 This runs on top of Hudi which runs on top of HopsFS that uses RonDB heavily.

 The second part is the online Feature Store which is implemented directly on top of RonDB to achieve the lowest latency, the highest availability and very high throughput and scalable storage size.